-That said, some pregnancy tests can detect pregnancy even earlier so understanding how long it takes to get pregnant after sex can help know when you could start testing (although we always recommend following the instructions included with your specific pregnancy test kit).
+That said, if you don't want to wait to take a pregnancy test 2 weeks after sex, some pregnancy tests can detect pregnancy even earlier.
+Understanding how long it takes to get pregnant after sex can help know when you could start testing (although we always recommend following the instructions included with your specific pregnancy test kit).

 After sex, sperm and egg often don’t meet immediately.
 In fact, it can take up to 6 days for egg and sperm to actually form an embryo.

 After sperm and egg meet (this is called the moment of conception), the newly formed embryo starts to make its way through the fallopian tube and down into the uterus.
 This can also take a few days, sometimes 3-4.